SaraZ1234/workout-goal-tracker-auth/README.md

 ## 🏋️ Workout Goal Tracker

-"A fully responsive and user-friendly fitness web application that enables users to track workouts, set fitness goals, and monitor progress.
-Built with Node.js, Express, MongoDB, HTML, CSS, and JavaScript.
-Designed with an intuitive UI for seamless interaction.
+"A fully responsive and user-friendly fitness web application with dedicated user and admin panels.
+Users can track workouts, set fitness goals, monitor progress, and discover the best fitness routes through intelligent suggestions.
+Built with Node.js, Express, MongoDB, HTML, CSS, and JavaScript, featuring an intuitive UI for seamless interaction.
 Planned for future deployment with Redis integration for caching and enhanced performance."
 ## 🚀 Features

 ### 🔑  User Authentication